mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 figCaptureSession == _outputInternal->figCaptureSession
 ```

+Local disassembly of the iOS 18.7.1 `AVFCapture` binary confirms those strings are the actual branch predicates:

+- `-[AVCaptureOutput attachToFigCaptureSession:]` builds a dispatch barrier block on the output's internal queue.
+The block reads the output internal pointer at offset `0x10`, branches to `___45-[AVCaptureOutput attachToFigCaptureSession:]_block_invoke.cold.1` if it is non-null, otherwise stores the incoming FigCaptureSession pointer there and then calls `attachSafelyToFigCaptureSession:`.
+- `-[AVCaptureOutput detachFromFigCaptureSession:]` uses the same dispatch barrier shape.
+The block compares the incoming FigCaptureSession pointer to the output internal pointer at offset `0x10`, branches to `___47-[AVCaptureOutput detachFromFigCaptureSession:]_block_invoke.cold.1` if they differ, otherwise clears that internal pointer to null and then calls `detachSafelyFromFigCaptureSession:`.
+- `_makeConfigurationLive:` first computes unique inputs/outputs/preview layers from the old and new `AVCaptureSessionConfiguration`s, calls `detachFromFigCaptureSession:` for old preview layers, then calls `attachToFigCaptureSession:` for new preview layers.
+Around the unique input/output sets it also calls `makeObjectsPerformSelector:withObject:` with the same old/new FigCaptureSession pointer.
+This matches the reporter stack: `_handleConfigurationCommittedNotificationWithPayload:` calls `_makeConfigurationLive:`, which makes the output attachment live on `FigCaptureSessionNotificationQueue`.
+- The same symbol table exposes separate `AVCaptureSessionInternal` fields for `committedAVCaptureSessionConfigurations`, `liveAVCaptureSessionConfiguration`, and `waitingForFigCaptureSessionConfigurationToBecomeLive`.
+That makes the important lifecycle split explicit: a configuration can be committed before it is live.

 This is not source-level decompilation, and it is not the exact iPhone 11 / iOS 18.7.7 binary from the issue.
-It is still stronger than a guess: the assertion predicates are embedded in nearby iOS 18.7.x AVFCapture binaries and match the stack functions in #3773.
+It is still stronger than a guess: the assertion predicates and attachment order are visible in nearby iOS 18.7.x AVFCapture binaries and match the stack functions in #3773.

 ## VisionCamera code path responsible